CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 Scripture Reading: Matthew 13:31-58

-Sermon Title: God's Kingdom Is Like This
+Sermon Title: The Kingdom of Heaven Is Like...

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support ministries that help us eradicate systemic poverty and dismantle structural racism.